 In all cases, payments must be made at least annually.

 For fixed term annuities purchased with ordinary money, there’s no legislative minimum payment that needs to be made.
-Instead, the annual payment is a function of the earnings rate they’re offered at.
+Instead, the annual payment is a function of the offered earnings rate.

 It’s possible to structure the payment schedule so that all or part of the original purchase price is returned at maturity.
 This return of the initial capital outlay is known as a Residual Capital Value (RCV).
 The larger the RCV, the smaller the payments received each year.

-For annuities purchased with superannuation monies, the annual payment amount is determined by the product provider by applying the earning rate they’re offered at.
+For annuities purchased with superannuation monies, the annual payment amount is determined by the product provider by applying the offered earning rate.
 However, the payments will still have to comply with either:

 Where the first of the minimum payment options is selected, it’s possible to structure the payment schedule so that all, or a part of the purchase price of a fixed term annuity is returned as an RCV at maturity.